Extending the Predictive Power of Perturbative QCD Using the Principle of Maximum Conformality and Bayesian Analysis: Introduction

 In practice, it has been conventional to take $\mu_r$ as the typical momentum flow ($Q$) of the process in order to obtain the central value of the pQCD series and to then vary $\mu_r$ within a certain range, such as $[Q/2, 2Q]$, as a measure of a combined effect of scale uncertainties and the contributions from uncalculated higher-order (UHO) terms.
 The shortcomings of this {\it ad hoc } treatment are apparent: each term in the perturbative series is scale-dependent, and thus the prediction will not satisfy the requirement of RGI.
 Furthermore, an estimate of the UHO contributions cannot be characterized in a statistically meaningful way; one can only obtain information for the $\beta$-dependent terms in the uncalculated higher-order terms which control the running of $\alpha_s$, and there are no constraints on the contribution from the higher-order conformal $\beta$-independent terms.

 Since the exact pQCD result is unknown, it would be helpful to quantify the UHO's contribution in terms of a probability distribution.
-The {\it Bayesian approach} is a powerful method to construct probability distributions in which Bayes' theorem is used to iteratively update the probability as new information becomes available.
-In this article, we will show how one can apply the Bayesian approach to predict the uncertainty of the UHO contributions as a weighted probability distribution.
+The {\it Bayesian analysis} is a powerful method to construct probability distributions in which Bayes' theorem is used to iteratively update the probability as new information becomes available.
+In this article, we will show how one can apply the Bayesian analysis to predict the uncertainty of the UHO contributions as a weighted probability distribution.
 This idea was pioneered by Cacciari and Houdeau \cite{Cacciari:2011ze}, and has been developed more recently in Refs.\cite{Bagnaschi:2014wea, Bonvini:2020xeo, Duhr:2021mfd}.
-As illustrations of the power of this method, we will apply the Bayesian-based analysis to estimate the UHO contributions to several hadronic QCD observables.
+As illustrations of the power of this method, we will apply the Bayesian analysis to estimate the UHO contributions to several hadronic QCD observables.

-Previous applications of Bayesian approach have been based on highly scale-dependent pQCD series.
-As discussed above, it clearly is important to instead use a renormalization scale-invariant series as the basis in order to show the predictive power of the Bayesian approach.
-In the paper, we shall adopt the PMC scale-invariant conformal series as the starting point for estimating the magnitude of unknown higher order contributions using the Bayesian approach.
+Previous applications of Bayesian-based approach have been based on highly scale-dependent pQCD series.
+As discussed above, it clearly is important to instead use a renormalization scale-invariant series as the basis in order to show the predictive power of the Bayesian-based approach.
+In the paper, we shall adopt the PMC scale-invariant conformal series as the starting point for estimating the magnitude of unknown higher order contributions using the Bayesian-based approach.

-The remaining parts of the paper are organized as follows: In Sec.II, we show how the Bayesian analysis can be applied to estimate the contributions of the UHO terms.
-In Sec.III, we will give a mini-review of how high precision predictions can be achieved by using the PMC single scale-setting approach (PMCs).
-In Sec.IV, we will apply the PMC and the Bayesian approach to give predictions with constrained high order uncertainties for three observables, $R_{e^+ e^-}$, $R_{\tau}$, and $\Gamma(H\to b\bar{b})$, Section V is reserved for a summary.
-For convenience, we provide a general introduction to the Bayesian approach for estimating uncertainties for probability distributions~\cite{Workman:2022ynf}, together with a useful glossary of the terminology in the Appendix.
+The remaining parts of the paper are organized as follows: In Sect.\ref{sec:bayes} we show how the Bayesian analysis can be applied to estimate the contributions of the UHO terms.
+In Sect.\ref{sec:pmc}, we will give a mini-review of how high precision predictions can be achieved by using the PMC single scale-setting approach (PMCs).
+In Sect.\ref{sec:numer}, we will apply the PMCs and the Bayesian-based approach to give predictions with constrained high order uncertainties for two observables, $R_{e^+ e^-}$ and $R_{\tau}$, Sect.\ref{sec:summary} is reserved for a summary.
+For convenience and as a useful reference, we provide a general introduction to probability and the Bayesian analysis~\cite{Workman:2022ynf}, together with a useful glossary of the terminology in the Appendix.